AlexandraKrause/Thesis/README.md

 # Complete visual model
 -> This is the detailed Decision Analysis Impact Pathway, built by literature review and conference attendance.
 The numbers represent the sources you can find in the excel sheet.
-Find the numbered citations list here: https://github.com/AlexandraKrause/Thesis/blob/main/methods-excel.xlsx And find HTML and URL overview in the "Graphics" section and here:
+Find the numbered citations list here: https://github.com/AlexandraKrause/Thesis/blob/main/methods-excel.xlsx And find HTML and URL overview in the "Graphics" section.
 ![Extended-Decision-Analysis-Impact-Pathway drawio](https://user-images.githubusercontent.com/82711784/177217685-211bb653-c3b5-46d8-abf8-cf0dbfca419e.png)

 # Methodologies